Conor-Collins/coco_tools/README.md

 ## To-Do
+- [x] implement proper exr loading
-- [ ] implement EXR loader and saver
+- [ ] implement exr saver for proper exr saving using OpenImageIO
+- [ ] implement minimal color management system
+- [ ] create split frequency for video node
+- [ ] create some experimental frequency tools ( motion detection from frame offset seperation)
-- [ ] cleanup the README and add more info on specific nodes
+- [ ] add more info on specific nodes
+- [ ] add more workflows to show how to use custom nodes